-We seek to be viewed by our customers as the destination for the apparel, footwear and accessories that best represent their active, connected lifestyle.
+We seek to be viewed by our customers as the destination for the apparel, footwear and accessories that best represent their active, outdoor and social lifestyle.
 We believe we offer an unparalleled selection of relevant brands, styles, colors, sizes and price points to ensure our customers have a variety of choices every time they visit our stores.
 Our extensive selection of third-party and proprietary merchandise allows us to identify and address trends more quickly, offer a greater range of price points, and manage our inventories more dynamically.
-We offer a balanced mix of merchandise for young men, young women, boys and girls across the apparel, footwear and accessories categories.
+We offer a mix of merchandise for young men, young women, boys and girls across the apparel, footwear and accessories categories.
 We believe this category mix contributes to our broad demographic appeal.
 Our apparel merchandise includes branded, fashion, and core styles for tops, outerwear, bottoms, and dresses.
-Accessories merchandise includes backpacks, hats, sunglasses, headphones, handbags, watches, jewelry, and more.
+Accessories merchandise includes backpacks, hydration bottles, hats, sunglasses, small electronics and accessories, handbags, watches, jewelry, and more.
 We focus on our merchandise presentation and vary the visual displays in our stores and windows throughout the month, presenting new looks and fashion combinations to our customers.